furuhama/sicp/README.md

-## for Scheme repository
+## Read SICP

-this repo is for SICP
+this repository is for [SICP in Python](https://www.gitbook.com/book/wizardforcel/sicp-in-python/details)

-I use Racket as Scheme processing system.
+I use Python or Racket as Scheme processing system.